 We get an evacuation call on our landline for the hill behind our house.
 We didn’t even know an “evacuation call” was a thing.
-The county consider our house part of the hill behind us.
+The city considers our house part of the hill behind us.
 I guess they’re right.
 If it goes, we go.

 Back on the phone with my sister–they are now up.
 They can see smoke and a red glow.
 Panic ensues.
-They run around throwing valuables in bags.
-What are valuables at this point?
+They run around throwing random valuables in bags.
 They got away with computers.
 Her makeup.
 Some jewelry.
 The photo albums.
 The dog.
 They couldn’t corral the cat.
 They head in one car up their driveway, leaving two behind.
 At the top of the drive an ominous red glow is cresting their hill and car after car is heading down and out.

 Instead of following the line of cars to safety, they take a right turn to head for my folks’ house.
 My parents are 76 and 78–young and healthy for their age.
 But still.
 She helps them gather up a few things.
 What do you take?
 No one cares about the china or silver in cases like this.
 Empty the safe.

 1am With a few possessions thrown in the car, my parents and my sister and her husband and son are on the road, trying to get to my house.
 They have me on speakerphone.
 A cry wrenches through the phone.
 My connection cuts off.
 My panic reaches epic proportions.
 They call back.
 On the hill to the east, my sister’s house is on fire.
 The whole hill is on fire.
 They change course and head north.

 1:42am I finally hear from Dani.
 They have fled their house, driving through flames licking up either side of their driveway.
 They cannot find their beloved cat.